romkatv/powerlevel10k/README.md

 #### Zsh bug

-This issue is caused by a bug in Zsh that gets triggered the vertical distance between the start of the current prompt and the cursor (henceforth `VD`) changes when the terminal window is resized.
+This issue is caused by a bug in Zsh that gets triggered when the vertical distance between the start of the current prompt and the cursor (henceforth `VD`) changes when the terminal window is resized.
 This bug is not specific to Powerlevel10k.

 When a terminal window gets shrunk horizontally, there are two ways for a terminal to handle long lines that no longer fit: *reflow* or *truncate*.